syncfusion-content/uwp-docs/uwp/Scheduler/Enabling-or-Disabling-Editor-and-ContextMenu.md

 # Enabling or Disabling Editor and ContextMenu

-You can enable or disable the Schedule appointment editor and context menu in the schedule using the **AllowEditing** property, and its default value is true.
-If the **AllowEditing** property value is set to false, you cannot create or edit the schedule appointment using the editor or context menu.
+You can enable or disable the Schedule appointment editor and context menu in schedule using **AllowEditing** property and its default value is true.
+If the **AllowEditing** property value is set as false, you could not create or edit the schedule appointment using editor or context menu.

 {% tabs %}
 {% highlight xaml %}